Del-Tango/EWSC-EWalletCreditClock-ServerCore/README.md

 comercial entity owning a Master account.

-System actions and events require no account or session, as they are only used behind the REST API for server core administration and automation .
+System actions and events require no account or session, as they are only used behind the REST API for server core administration and automation.

 EWSC Fun Facts! -

-    * The entire EWalletCreditClock suit was coded in a custom make IDE using Vim, Tmux and CLI Git on a Debian based distribution using the GNOME desktop environment.
+    * The entire EWalletCreditClock suit was coded in a custom made IDE using Vim, Tmux and CLI Git on a Debian based distribution using the GNOME desktop environment.
 (Not kidding, where there's a shell there's a way)